jaspector

 A CID building permit is required for new construction, additions, alterations, repairs that affect structural or life-safety systems, demolition, reroofing, installation of mechanical equipment (HVAC), plumbing, electrical work, manufactured/mobile home installation, and accessory structures (detached garages, barns, outbuildings over the state threshold).
 Minor cosmetic repairs, like-for-like fixture replacements, and painting generally do not require a permit.
 For agricultural structures on active farms, check with CID for applicable exemptions.

-Typical processing time is Simple residential permits: typically 1 to 5 business days.
+Building permit processing times in unincorporated Grant County, NM typically run Simple residential permits: typically 1 to 5 business days.
 Commercial and plan-required projects: 10 to 30 business days depending on complexity.
 Contact Las Cruces field office at (575) 524-6320 for current turnaround times..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Grant County, NM.
 The following work is generally exempt: Owner-builder exemption: single family residential on owner's property, primary residence only, one permit per 12 months, requires notarized affidavit; Agricultural structures on working farms and ranches (e.g., hay barns, equipment storage, livestock shelters) provided they are not used for human habitation and meet state definitions; Manufactured homes (HUD-code) must be installed by NM-licensed manufactured home installer; manufactured homes on permanent foundations require CID permit and inspections.
 Note: For agricultural structures, verify current exemption criteria with CID before assuming a project qualifies, as the exemption has conditions and size limitations.
 Exemption status may depend on project specifics; confirm with CID.
+When in doubt, confirm with the local building department before starting work.